oneeve8/kobble-data/content/markdown.md

 Click the pencil icon in your files to edit markdown in Kobble.
 The Markdown view is separated into two windows:
-the Markdown syntax is in the top window
+The Markdown syntax is in the top window
-and the result appears in the bottom window.
+andthe result appears in the bottom window.
 Both windows scroll down.
 (Toggle back to the paper icon to select result view only)
 ***